What is the pre-college program admission rate?

 We do have need-based scholarships available for our summer programs.
 In order to be considered for a scholarship, you must complete an Application for Scholarship Assistance and submit to our office by the April 1 deadline.

 Our programs are not eligible programs for aid through the Free Application for Federal Student Aid (FAFSA).
-Scholarships are determined by considering several factors, including family income, family size, and housing expenses.
+Scholarships are determined by family income and monthly housing payment.
 There are no income cut-offs for scholarship assistance; all students are welcome and encouraged to apply.
 Scholarships typically start at $500 and full scholarships are available.
+Scholarships do not include travel to and from the program, textbooks, or personal expenses.
 Please note that scholarship assistance is not available for course taken through Early College Scholars.

 I am a WashU employee, can I use my tuition benefit for these programs?